bradleyrp/ortho/README.md

 ### Circa `2021.10.04`

 - Started porting the `Handler` class into ortho.
 - Development roadmap: refactor the `Handler` for elegant "multiple dispatch by signature" functionality (note that it took a while to come up with the right name for this) and then use it to integrate with YAML to manage docker containers and associated workflows.
+Note that later this would become the `Dispatcher` however as of `2022.12.24`, I have not yet applied it to any projects.